jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 These properties ARE NOT PART of IoT PnP or DTDL.
 They are custom properties created for the simulator.

 Descriptions:
 - defaultModelId: it contains the default DTDL model Id.
-It is mandatory in this version of the simulator.
+It is mandatory in this version of IoT Simulator.
 - supportedModels: a collection of the supported models by the simulator.
 This notion of "collection" does not exist in DTDL v2.
 However, many real life projects may need this.
-In order to make the simulator (and your IoT device) compatible with a IoT PnP approach, a collection of "usable" models by the device has been created.
   - modelId: DTDL model Id (in DTDL expected format).
 Refer to the documentation [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) for details about the format.
   - modelPath: path of the JSON containing the DTDL model.
   - modelType: describes the model type.
 This notion does not exist either in DTDL.
 Having decide to support many models in the simulator, this property allows to type each of them (ex: Telemetry, Error, Warning).

 > NOTE
 >